robertsonmcclure/robertsonmcclure.github.io/_posts/2015-05-31-reality-check.md

 layout: post
 title: "reality check"
 date: 2015-05-31
+categories: personal
+description: I have come to terms with the fact that I will not be able to write a blog post each and every day.
 ---

 I have come to terms with the fact that I will not be able to write a blog post each and every day.
 I will continue to try, but I know that every now and then, due to a heavy work load, I will miss a day.
 That same philosophy applies to my workout schedule.
 Since I promised my mother I would help her with Books on Bloor, I was unable to complete my Saturday work out.
 Add that to the fact that it was raining this morning and I was still exhausted from Saturday: I haven’t worked out yet this weekend.